BudDavis/rhel_centos_8_ada_compiler_rpm/README.md

 ada is no longer provided by redhat in rpm format.

+rhel 8 is a 64 bit OS, but it can run 32 bit code.
+The gcc toolset will still make 32 bit object.

+This ada compiler will also make 32 bit code.
+But support in the spec file is kind of "rusted".

-These rpms are provided for situations where you want to keep the gcc version the same as original
+These rpms are provided for situations where you want to keep the gcc version the same as original.
+So, it "sneaks right" at the expense of the file names being the same.
+I haven't done it, but I assume you will need to delete the rpms prior to 'dnf update' actually updating the base gcc.

+Why do you have to replace the base gcc package?
+It is needed because invoking gcc with a .adb file works.

 | OS version       | gcc version   |